-For the child in the pre-primary school to be accompanied to the learning effect, it must link up with the ways in which the child gives meaning.
-This means that the accompaniment should lead to affective stability, cognitive orderliness, and normative meaningfulness.
-With respect to planning and presenting a "lesson", the point of departure should be the different ways of learning and their functions, as these are actualized by the child so that the contents and form of the lesson will result in the desired learning effect.
+For the child in the preprimary school to be accompanied to the learning effect, it must link up with the ways in which the child gives meaning.
+This means the accompanying should lead to affective stability, cognitive orderliness, and normative meaningfulness.
+With respect to planning and presenting a "lesson", the point of departure should be the different ways of learning and their functions, as these are actualized by the child so the contents and form of the lesson result in the desired learning effect.